inno-devops-labs/S25-core-course-labs/app_ruby/DOCKER.md

 ## **Distroless Image**

 Additionaly, I build distroless image.
 I didn't create an additional user because I used a container with a `nonroot` tag.
 Distroless image appeared to be 70 MB larger than the original one.
 I think this is because we don't compile the ruby program into a binary file, so reducing the size is not an advantage.
-Also `alipine` base image did not work in distroless environment, so I used `slim` which is a little bit larger.
+Also `alpine` base image did not work in distroless environment, so I used `slim` which is a little bit larger.
 But the distroless container is a very good solution in terms of security: it does not contain shell and other utilities that reduce attack surface.

 Here is image size comparison: